H-Harness v Norwegian Dog Harness

 This tried and tested style of harness is described as an H-harness because of the shape it makes when viewed from the side.
 They are also called Roman dog harnesses.
 However, some people also refer to this design of harness as a Y-harness because when looking at it from the front on the dog, a Y-shape is formed.

 So what is there to discuss?
 Well, as you may have noticed, there is a new trend in dog harnesses that started a few years ago.
 With a solid horizontal band across the front of the dog's chest, I am sure you have all seen these types of dog harness when out and about or shopping for dog accessories.

 However, you may have also seen the controversy over this new style of harness, especially regarding a dog's range of movement and potential long term muscle and skeletal damage.

 So let's look into this, to see if these fears have any substance.

 Why is an H-harness so good?

+Many feel, for these reasons, that H or Y shaped dog harnesses are preferable to designs that go across the dog's chest, which are often referred to as Norwegian harnesses.
 Also, because a Y-harness or H-harness sits so comfortably on the dog without restriction, you will find dogs (even dogs who have resisted wearing a harnesses in the past) will be much more willing to wear one as it will fit naturally and comfortably.